amacfie/amacfie.github.io/_posts/2016-07-27-algorithmic_aspects_agi.md

 Computational complexity theory investigates the set of solutions to a given computational problem.
-Let's take Solomonoff induction (SI).
+Let's take Kolmogorov complexity (KC).
-SI is, of course, incomputable, but we'll settle for a good approximation.
+KC is, of course, incomputable, but we'll settle for a good approximation.
-I'm curious about the complexity of approximating SI, i.e. what's the optimal polynomial-time approximation factor?
+I'm curious about the complexity of approximating KC, i.e. what's the optimal polynomial-time approximation factor?
 No constant approximation factors are possible according to the usual worst-case error approach, but using expected error it's a different story.
 A more "general" analysis is desired.
-If key problems such as SI turn out to be impossible or trivial to approximate in theory, perhaps this tells us that the problems aren't in fact the right ones to be solving.
+If key problems such as KC turn out to be impossible or trivial to approximate in theory, perhaps this tells us that the problems aren't in fact the right ones to be solving.